johnalison/WorkingPhilosophy/Books.md

  - Lungs connected to nerves in parasympathetic in lower lobes.
 Why long/slow breaths are relaxing.
  - Sympathetic nerves located on the top of the lungs
  - Vegas nerve turns organs on and off in response to stress
- - Amygdala the alarm circut of fear
+ - Amygdala the alarm circuit of fear
- - Chemoreceptors in brainstem monitor changes in CO2 and alarm the brain
+ - Chemo-receptors in brain-stem monitor changes in CO2 and alarm the brain
- - Chemoreceptor flexibalitiy is part of what distinguishes good and great atheletes
+ - Chemo-receptor flexibility is part of what distinguishes good and great athletes
- - Breathing slow, less and through the nose balances the level of resiratory gases in teh body and send max O2 to max tissues for max electron reactivity.
+ - Breathing slow, less and through the nose balances the level of respiratory gases in the body and send max O2 to max tissues for max electron reactivity.
- - "If I had to lmit my advice on healthier living to one tip it would be to simply learn how to breath beter"
+ - "If I had to limit my advice on healthier living to one tip it would be to simply learn how to breath beater"
  - humming increases the release of nitric oxide in the nasal passage.
- - Mouthbreathing causes body to lose 40% more water during sleep
+ - Mouth-breathing causes body to lose 40% more water during sleep
- - Mouthbreathing also make you urinate more.
-Pituitary gland in base of brane sacretes hormones that controls vasopressin, which communicates to cells to store more H20.
+ - Mouth-breathing also make you urinate more.
+Pituitary gland in base of brain secretes hormones that controls vasopressin, which communicates to cells to store more H20.
  - If not in deep sleep (eg from chronic sleep apnea) vasopressin wont release and we will have to urinate more.

 # Ten Discoveries that Rewrote History (Patrick Hunt)
- - Rosetta Stone - key to egyptian writting: hyerogliphs
+ - Rosetta Stone - key to Egyptian writing: hieroglyphs
- - Troy - Dicipline of archeaelogy started here.
+ - Troy - Discipline of archaeology started here.
 Soil and whats in it also can be read like books.
-Established truth behind homeric poems.
+Established truth behind Homeric poems.
  - Nineveh Library - Collection of 20k tablets form 1st military empire: Assyrians.
 Known for cruelty.
 Capital city burned.
- - Machu Picchu - Spectacular natual beauty.
+ - Machu Picchu - Spectacular natural beauty.
 Hidden city of Incas Peru.
  - King tuts tomb - Superstar in modern world, barely relevant to ancient Egypt.
 Riches in minor tomb staggering even to modern standards.
- - Pompee - Eyewitness record of eruption.
+ - Pompeii - Eyewitness record of eruption.
 City well-preserved, mid existence.
 Tells us much about ancient Roman life. ("More Important than Rome")
  - Dead Sea Scrolls - Oldest biblical documents.
-Odd history of being kipt from public.
+Odd history of being kept from public.
  - Thera - Possibly Atlantis.
-Mianoan island that sufferent volcanic eruption.
+Minoan island that different volcanic eruption.
- - Olduvai goerge - The key to human evolution.
-Most distant human relitives
+ - Olduvai gorge - The key to human evolution.
+Most distant human relatives
  - Tomb of 10k warriors - Key to understanding how China unified.

 # Extreme Ownership (Jocko Wilnick)